OCD Signs and Symptoms

 - Repeated intrusive and obsessive thoughts or images about a variety of things: fear of contamination by germs or dirt; fear of intruders; preoccupation with violent acts; unwanted sexual images and acts; unwanted religious thoughts (Scrupulosity: Religious Obsessions and Compulsions); preoccupation with neatness; thinking of certain sounds, images, words, or numbers.

-- Person does not derive pleasure from performing the rituals, but does experience a brief respite from anxiety caused by the OCD intrusive thoughts.
+- The person does not derive pleasure from performing the rituals but does experience a brief respite from anxiety caused by the OCD intrusive thoughts.

 - The OCD intrusive thoughts and behaviors take up at least one hour per day, causing stress and interfering with daily life and social activities.